 Then I saw this unusual, & a first time "book tin," & it was priced at Â£10.
 Yes, I could afford that ($16) AND put it in the suitcase.
 THEN through the years with the internet, Reading's Museum eventually put some of their tins online, & here there were "book tins" from the late 1800s - early 1900s.
 So I believe the English Cadbury Chocolate Co. picked up on that "book" design at some point in time & made one of their own, & they used their name as if they were the book publishers!
 So someday, if I have time to write to Cadbury (or one of you reading this does some research to find out & emails the info to me), I'll ask whether they have kept their tin history & see :). . . . . . .....................
 Now for a bit of a side story ....................... remember that grain cradle?

 Within the next few years as I'd drive back home to my mom's in Wisconsin, I found a local area "antique" dealer in the next town over.
 It was like walking into the size of half a barn & you could smell the grease like in the old farm machine shops in the 1950s.
 It seemed as if this man had all the left-overs for no matter what you'd need to fix on a farm . . . untold boxes, tables, cabinets, shelves, etc. filled to overflowing with nuts, bolts, tools, machine parts, pipes & fittings, & everything of that sort imaginable.
 And lo & behold, guess what?
 There was a grain cradle - not polished as in Â£450/$720 (!!!), but the original (more authentic).
 How much? $75.
-This was Wow, not Whoa :)!
+This was Wow 😃, not Whoa!
 And that wasn't all.
 The following year I stopped in again, & wouldn't you know . . . another grain cradle, only this was even older!
 The supporting arms between the handle & the blade/teeth on the 1st one were wire rods.
 The supports on this one were all wood!
 Amazing.
 The guy deserved a hug - - - $60!
 So, again, we also found a way to maneuver that one into the backseat of the car.
 Those things are HUGE.
 (Look at images when you type "grain cradle" into a search engine.)
 O.K., time to get back to the tin business!

 History via art began with God's creation of the world, then man & woman, & what we've done with our talents.
 All art-on-tins above & below teaches us history.

-CONSIDER A DONATION
+MAKE A DONATION